tangrams/tangram-docs/pages/Tangram-Setup.md

 });
 ```

-For a complete setup tutorial, see our [Tangram Walkthrough].
+For a complete setup tutorial, see our [Tangram Walkthrough](walkthrough.md).

 ## Tangram-ES